manuelz120/hackvent-2020/14/solution.md

 For this challenge, we get an GIF image of a file (the tool).
 As the challenge is labelled with forensic and reverse engineering, we can assume that some binary must be hidden inside the GIF.
 To my surprise, the file is quite small (512 byte) and the usual image forensic tools did not yield any exciting results.
 However, there were still a couple of things that caught my attention:

 Firstly, the image's EXIF comment contains a bunch of weird (non printable) bytes.
 Moreover, there is some trailing data after the end of the actual image (`0000 55aa`).
-Furhtermore, there is another string in the file that caught my attention: `uvag:--xrrc-tbvat`.
+Furthermore, there is another string in the file that caught my attention: `uvag:--xrrc-tbvat`.
 After playing around with various decodings I realized that this is just a rot13 encoded hint: `hint:--keep-going`.
 This looks like a command line option from the popular build tool [make](https://www.gnu.org/software/make/manual/html_node/Errors.html#Errors), which confirms my first impression that the GIF probably contains binary data.

 After a bunch of random experiments, I realized that the image might actually be a valid MBR, as it has a valid size (512 byte) and a proper signature (ends with `0000 55aa`).
 I tried to boot the image as a floppy drive using `qemu-system-i386` and it seemed to work: